HubDevUser/Wi-Fi-Shimes/README.md

 # Wi-Fi-Shimes
-IoT enabled Intrusion Detection System
+IoT enabled Intrusion Detection System (See Wiki for details)